vfnm/Poe-API-Server/README.md

 Main API Endpoints:

     GET /latest-message
-    Returns the bot's latest message, message generation status, and suggestions if they exist.
-Returns an empty string if the last message is not from the bot
+    Returns the bot's latest message, message generation status, and suggestions if they exist

     POST /send-message
     Sends a message.
 Requires 'message', can optionally clear the context with 'clear_context' = true